Thursday March 23, 2023

-Lucy had invested $1,000,000 in stock in a Canadian oil "wildcatter" with the name Northern Long Shot, Inc. This company has been drilling new exploratory wells in the far north.
+Lucy invested $1,000,000 in stock in a renewable energy company with the name Northern Long Shot, Inc. This company designs and manufactures energy solutions for companies across the far north.
 Recently, the stock rose from the $1 per share that she paid to over $5 per share.
-After this success, Northern Long Shot decided to "spin off" a smaller company with a portion of the successful wells.
-Lucy exchanged her $5 million in stock for 60% of the stock in the Northern Long Shot, Inc. spin-off.
-After the exchange, Lucy decided to give the Northern Long Shot spin-off stock to a private charitable foundation to help those in need.
+After this success, Northern Long Shot decided to "spin off" a smaller company with a portion of their energy systems.
+Lucy exchanged her $5 million in stock for 60% of the stock in Northern Long Shot II, Inc. After the exchange, Lucy decided to give the Northern Long Shot II stock to a charitable private foundation to help those in need.

 Lobbying is clearly prohibited by the taxable expenditure rule.
 If there is lobbying, there may be a 20% excise tax on the private foundation.
-As a foundation manager, if Lucy knowingly participates in the taxable expenditure, she would be subject to a 5% excise tax (with a $10,000 cap).
-If the private foundation does not correct the taxable expenditure by recovering the taxable expenditure or taking other corrective action prescribed by the IRS, an additional 100% excise tax on the taxable expenditure is imposed on the foundation.
+As a foundation manager, if Lucy knowingly participates in the taxable expenditure, she may be subject to a 5% excise tax (with a $10,000 cap).
+If the private foundation does not correct the taxable expenditure by recovering the taxable expenditure or taking other corrective action as prescribed by the Internal Revenue Service, an additional 100% excise tax on the taxable expenditure is imposed on the foundation.
 Sec.
 4945.

 Lucy thought about these rules.
-As a result, she reconsidered and decided that the Nature Preserve was not the right place to drill for oil.
-Lucy did not make gifts from her foundation to the lobbying effort.
-Instead, she decided that her private foundation is better suited to make grants to charities that focus on helping the needy.
+As a result, she decided that using her private foundation to lobby was not the right choice.
+Lucy did not make gifts from her foundation to the lobbying effort, instead she decided that her private foundation is better suited for making grants to charities that focus on helping the needy.